 The process increases the heating value of the coal.
 However, processing coal is not a necessity.

-There are many ways to extract oil from the Earth, and which process is used depends mainly on geology.
+There are many ways to extract oil from the Earth, and the process used depends mainly on geology.

 Surfacing mining is used when extracting oil sands (bitumen).
 This type of mining is utilized when the oil is less than 200 feet from the surface.